 Capital One has two methods for redeeming their points currency to fly to Hawaii.

-The first option is to book Hawaii travel through the Capital One Travel Portal, which is widely regarded as a much easier and more convenient option.
+The first option is to book Hawaii travel through the Capital One Travel Portal, which is widely regarded as much easier and more convenient.

 The great thing about using the Capital One travel portal when booking flights to Hawaii is that there are no blackout dates or restrictions.